manifestjp/Final-Project/OffensiveReport.md

   - 'flag4.txt': `715dea6c055b9fe3337544932f2941ce`
     - **Exploit Used**
       - `python` can be run with `sudo`.
-      - After cracking steven's password hash using john the ripper, it was discovered that steven could run `python` with `sudo` 	priviliages.
+      - After cracking steven's password hash using `john`, it was discovered that steven could run `python` with `sudo` 	priviliages.
       - Using a simple command I was able to execute a shell with root privilages and `flag4` was found in the `/root` directory.
     - Commands run:
       - `ssh steven@192.168.1.110 (password pink84)`